SteelCompendium/data-md-dse/Bestiary/Monsters/Minotaurs/Statblocks/Minotaur Stampede.md

 reason: 0
 intuition: 2
 presence: -1
-traits:
+features:
-  - name: Swarm
+  - type: feature
-    effects:
-      - effect: The stampede can move through spaces as if they were a size 2 creature, and can occupy other creatures' spaces.
-At the start of each of the stampede's turns, they can make a free strike against each creature whose space they share.
-abilities:
+    feature_type: ability
-  - name: Bull Rush
+    name: Bull Rush
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Charge
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 2
     target: One creature or object per minion
     effects:
       - roll: Power Roll + 5
-        t1: 4 damage
+        tier1: 4 damage
-        t2: 7 damage; prone
+        tier2: 7 damage; prone
-        t3: 9 damage; prone; M < 5 can't stand (save ends)
+        tier3: 9 damage; prone; M < 5 can't stand (save ends)
+      - name: Effect
-      - effect: If this ability is used as part of the Charge main action, each creature the stampede moves through who has M < 4 is knocked prone.
+        effect: If this ability is used as part of the Charge main action, each creature the stampede moves through who has M < 4 is knocked prone.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Swarm
+    icon: ⭐️
+    effects:
+      - effect: The stampede can move through spaces as if they were a size 2 creature, and can occupy other creatures' spaces.
+At the start of each of the stampede's turns, they can make a free strike against each creature whose space they share.
 ~~~